muness/roon-extension-hqp-profile-switcher/README_dev.md

 After updating host, port, username, and password, press **Save** in the dialog to reconnect and refresh the profile dropdown.

+For a quick sanity check, the embedded web UI is available at `http://localhost:9331/ui` (or whatever `HQP_UI_PORT` you configure).
+It mirrors the current status and lets you load profiles without opening the Roon dialog.

+If HQPlayer takes a while to restart after a profile change, increase `HQP_RESTART_GRACE_MS` (default 10000) so transient connection errors are treated as informational.

 ### Persisted Data

 Runtime settings persist in `extension/data/settings.json`.
 Delete the file to reset credentials between tests.